nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

     Application state indicated by LEDs

 All LEDs (1-4):
-    * Blinking in groups of two (LED 1 and 3, LED 2 and 4): Recoverable error in the BSD library.
+    * Blinking in groups of two (LED 1 and 3, LED 2 and 4): Recoverable error in the Modem library.
     * Blinking in cross pattern (LED 1 and 4, LED 2 and 3): Communication error with the nRF Cloud.

 On the Thingy:91, the application state is indicated by a single RGB LED as follows: